Nineteenth century French author Jean-Baptiste Alphonse Karr famously coined the phrase “the more things change, the more they stay the same.”

 So here we are, with a turned-over roster full of 20-somethings, and a new lead coach yet to be hired.
 But with so much change, why do things in Orlando still feel the same?

 The draft.
 Once again, the Magic organization is embarking on a critically important draft – and they have to get things right.
 The mainstays from recent Orlando past are gone, the team is in full rebuild mode, and much of what the franchise has done over the last year hinges on hitting a homerun during this draft process.

 So I’m back for my fourth consecutive offseason, putting together a series of scouting reports on players the Magic will likely be targeting, either with their first round pick or Chicago’s pick (which Orlando acquired in the Vucevic deal).
 Chicago’s first round pick this year will be conveyed to Orlando as long as it doesn’t land in the top-4.

 Some important dates in this process to keep in mind between now and the end of the summer are: June 21st-27th (the NBA Draft Combine), June 22nd (the NBA Draft Lottery), and July 29th (the NBA Draft).

 In this series, I have compiled scouting reports that include film observations, loose player comparisons, talking points, Magic-specific potential fits/needs, and more.
-Second in this series is a versatile prospect who already shares ties with someone that has recently played in Orlando (his older brother) – Michigan forward Franz Wagner.
+Next in this series is an athletic wing with a very raw set of skills – Tennessee swingman Keon Johnson.

 Film study: Eye in the sky